22th September 2015 (Tuesday)…

 From Doodhpathri the road to Yusmarg passed through a forest and the holy town of Charar-e-Sharif.
 The raining became harder and the road even more lonelier.
 Lalpari was gliding through apple orchards, Kashmiri heartland and countryside fearlessly.

 Nobody bothered me or never did I feel fearful or anything like that.
 Infact everyone whom I asked for directions or anything, responded with warmth and affection.

 This historical town is famous for the tomb of Sheikh Noor-u-din-Noorani, popularly known as Alamdar-e-Kashmir (flag-bearer of Kashmir) who preached Islam through his poetry.
 Every year urs is celebrated at Charar-i-Sharief.
 Thousands of people from all faiths visit the shrine.

 In 1995 the shrine was destroyed in exchange of fire fight between the armed rebels and the security forces.
 Despite this, the shrine continues to be revered and respected by both Hindus and Muslims.

 Enjoying the drive in rain, play of clouds, water logged secluded lonely roads, I was the sole tourist to arrive at Yusmarg that afternoon.
 There was one else around.

-At the first, all these three alpine meadows lying in the same forest at the foothills of Pir Panjal Range look similar other than names (Gulmarg, meadow of flowers, Doodhpathri, meadow of milk and Yusmarg, meadow of Jesus), but all of them all distinctly different by the looks, shape and setting.
+At the first look, all these three alpine meadows lying in the same forest range at the foothills of Pir Panjal Range look similar other than the names Gulmarg (meadow of flowers), Doodhpathri (meadow of milk) and Yusmarg (meadow of Jesus), but all of them all distinctly different by the looks, shape and setting.